algibson1/algibson1/README.md

 Testing: JUnit

 ### 🌱 I’m currently learning:
-Java!
-I'm following some tutorials to get some basics, and translating an old school project from Ruby to Java.
+TypeScript!

-My goal is to eventually translate the entire school curriculum I went through from Ruby on Rails to Java and Springboot.
-Not only will that boost my understanding of Java, but I believe it would also be a great resource for anyone else who is interested in learning it as well.
+I'm building [Memory Match](https://github.com/MemoryMatch) with two other job-seekers to pass the time and keep our skills sharp while we're all looking for full-time positions.
+I'm the only one on the team that has not worked with TS before, and I'm loving the challenge!

 ### 🤔 I’m looking for:
-Mentorship.
-Are you an expert in Java?
-I'd love some feedback on my projects!
+Mentorship, especially for career guidance.
+I'd love to meet with folks from various different roles in the tech industry, and learn about what path(s) might be best for me.

-I'm also on the market for an internship, apprenticeship, or junior engineering role.
-While I may be focusing on Ruby on Rails and Java right now, I'm excited to learn other languages and technologies!
+I'm also on the market for an internship, apprenticeship, or junior role.
 If you know a team looking for someone eager to learn (and who always has random fun facts to share) I'd love to connect!

 ### 💬 Ask me about:
 Plants!
 My background is in landscape design and plant bioscience.
 I'm particularly interested in sustainability.
-If your company does any work related to sustainability and the environment, I'd love the connect!
+If your company does any work related to sustainability and the environment, let's talk!

 ### 📫 How to reach me:
 email: artemygibson@gmail.com